Peet95/simulations/heat_flow/README.md

 ```math
 \eta = \frac{\kappa \Delta t}{C \rho \Delta x^2} < \frac{1}{2}. \tag*{(15)}
 ```
-Based on this equation, choosing smaller time steps $\Delta t$ leads to a more stable solution.
+Based on equation (15) choosing smaller time steps $\Delta t$ leads to a more stable solution.
 However, if we decrease the spatial step size $\Delta x$ without quadratically adjusting the time step in proportion, the stability will decrease.
 We could perform this calculation considering only $\Delta x$ because in the simulation, we use the same step size in both spatial directions.
 This is not ideal for highly elongated rectangles, but it greatly simplifies the computation and the simulation.

 # Example run